Smoky Mountain High School

 Smoky Mountain High School is a public high school located in Sylva, North Carolina.
-The school formed as a result of the consolidation of the former Sylva-Webster High School and Cullowhee High School in 1988 at the Sylva-Webster campus, which dates to 1960.
+The school formed as a result of the consolidation of the former Sylva-Webster High School and Cullowhee High School in 1988 at the Sylva-Webster campus, which dates back to 1960.

 Smoky Mountain High School is a part of the Jackson County School System.
 It is the only 9-12 high school in the county.
 The other schools with grades 9-12 are Blue Ridge School, a K-12th grade school, in Cashiers, North Carolina and Jackson County Early College, with grades 9-13 on the Southwestern Community College Campus.